perstromqvist/qvantum-picture-element/readme.txt

 2. Create two picture entity card in your Home Assistant dashboard.
 3. Drag-n-drop the respective image to each card.
 4. Show the code and replace all code with the respective code
-5. Check and modify according to need
+5. Check and modify according to need, some sensor entities may need to be enabled.

 Have fun.